tetcoin/tetcore/bin/node-template/README.md

-# Substrate Node Template
+# Tetcore Node Template

-A new FRAME-based Substrate node, ready for hacking :rocket:
+A new FRAME-based Tetcore node, ready for hacking :rocket:

 ## Local Development

-Follow these steps to prepare a local Substrate development environment :hammer_and_wrench:
+Follow these steps to prepare a local Tetcore development environment :hammer_and_wrench:

 ### Simple Setup